granthale/wip-book/content/Notes/GPT LLM Copilot Example.md

   - seed
 ---
 ## Approach
-[[Desirable features for automating flashcard creation|Automating flashcard creation]] is potentially a misnomer.
-Not only can LLMs aid in from-scratch creation, they are also promising when it comes to revision and [[LLMs can slowly push the boundaries of what we know|extension]].
-In practice, LLM-powered SRS tools could sculpt our existing flashcards or web-build questions around concepts we'd like to understand.

 Here's a quick example of an existing GPT programmed by [Mark Nagelberg](https://www.marknagelberg.com/).
 While his GPT input is not open-source, it relies on [Piotr Wozniak's Twenty Rules of Formulating Knowledge](https://www.supermemo.com/en/blog/twenty-rules-of-formulating-knowledge).

 ---